"You won't make any money as an artist."

 Though artist Racheal Scotland is new to building her presence on Patreon, she's a talented artist with years in the industry.
-Take it from her on what other avenues you can look to:
+Take it from her on what other sites like Patreon and alternatives you can look to:

 If you're looking to live off your art, you can open shops on DeviantArt, INPRNT, and Etsy.
 If you're confident in your work, open commissions.
 There's always someone who's bound to help support your work.